 Wait a minute here!!!
-Figure 3.7 didn't initialize shared variable \mathbf{x} , so why does it need to be initialized in Figure 3.8? \Box
+Figure 3.7 didn't initialize shared variable x, so why does it need to be initialized in Figure 3.8? \blacksquare initialization of x.
+The code in Figure 3.8 ran next, so it had to re-initialize x.

 See line 3 of Figure 3.6.
-Because the code in Figure 3.7 ran first, it could rely on the compile-time initialization of \mathbf{x} .
-The code in Figure 3.8 ran next, so it had to re-initialize \mathbf{x} .
+Because the code in Figure 3.7 ran first, it could rely on the compile-time

-Isn't comparing against single-CPU throughput a bit harsh? \Box
+Isn't comparing against single-CPU throughput a bit harsh? \blacksquare